wagtail-packages/wagtail-honeypot/README.md

 ## Contributions

 Contributions or ideas to improve this package are welcome.
-[See Developer Docs](docs/developer.md)